robertf99/tfx-e2e/readme.md

 pipeline definition
 ### ./schema:
 saved schema from initial run for subsequent validation

+### ./kubeflow:
+kubeflow cluster configuration and mounted folders.
+See ./pentuin-pipeline/readme.md for more details

 ## To Do
 * TF Transform as preprocess_fn